Natural Weight Loss: 12 Science-Backed Methods That Actually Work

 Time-restricted eating (a form of intermittent fasting) involves limiting your eating to a specific window each day, often 8 to 10 hours.
 For some people, this naturally reduces calorie intake without requiring calorie counting.

-This approach isn't appropriate for everyone, particularly those with certain health conditions or a history of disordered eating.
+This approach isn't appropriate for everyone, particularly those with certain health conditions including a history of disordered eating or those with diabetes taking medications that can lead to hypoglycemia.
 Consulting a clinician before starting is wise.

 8. Improve your sleep quality